vita-epfl/looking/create_data/README.md

 ### 1.2.
 Getting the keypoints

+#### 1.2.1 Fast download

+Download the our keypoints directly from [here](https://drive.google.com/file/d/1L1ChkEw9PQb1eEub3InkvHlgkdQzbdjn/view?usp=sharing) for a fast download.

+#### 1.2.2 Run Pifpaf on the raw images

 After extracting the raw images, run ```run_pifpaf.py``` with the following arguments

 | Parameter                 |Description   |